 The next building blocks come when students first learn about formulas and operations.
 This information needs to become “firm” before a student is ready to absorb the next level of knowledge.

 Unfortunately, some students get moved on before they are ready, as it is impossible for teachers to go at a pace that suits everyone they are teaching.
-Moving on without an adequate understanding causes as students move to the next level with a shaky foundation.
+Moving on without an adequate understanding causes students to move to the next level with a shaky foundation.
 And then there is a serious limitation when it comes to the subsequent building blocks.

 How can maths be made easier?